pupeno/prerenderer/README.md

 ```

 When you run Prerenderer like that, if `target/js/server-side.js` is not present, it'll raise an exception.
 You can tell
-it to wait for it to appear, useful in development mode, by passing the attribute `wait`
+it to wait for it to appear, useful in development mode, by passing the attribute `:wait`:

 ```clojure
 (reset! js-engine (prerenderer/run {:path "target/js/server-side.js"